 - Now, pull your arms backwards, squeeze your shoulder blades together and hold the posture for 2 seconds.

-- Repeat the exercise 3 times, each set having a count of 10 repetitions.
+- Repeat the exercise 3 times, each set with 10 repetitions.

 - Put your hand behind your neck.